Noupin/atropos/docs/exporting.md

 4. Double-click the archive to extract a folder named `Short_YYYYMMDD_TOKEN`.
    - Double-click `Project.prproj` to launch Premiere Pro.
    - Double-click `FinalCutProject.fcpxml` for Final Cut Pro.
-   - Double-click `ResolveProject.drp` to open DaVinci Resolve.
-The archive embeds Resolve's `Project.xml` along with placeholder config files so the application recognises the package when imported.
+   - Double-click `ResolveProject.fcpxml` to open DaVinci Resolve.
+The export uses Resolve's FCPXML import path unless the local OpenTimelineIO Resolve adapter is available, in which case a native `.drp` is generated.
    - All editors can also import `UniversalExport.fcpxml` directly.

 The export button stays disabled while the backend is building an archive.
 Any